MumuNiMochii/Dumb_Dump/README.md

     - Yeah I know it ain't a pro-lang and is a markup language instead, but hey it got scripts and all of that stuff xD
 ### What should I check out?
+  - After a hiatus I'm back!
+I just reviewed the basics of Python and I learned C as well!
+  Overall, the C seems to be a bridge between Python and C++ xD - 10/07/2020, 9:11 PM
   - I haven't slept a daw since the time, 09/07-08/2020, when I made myBot_beta.py QwQ I am going to be a ghost literally
   - name_recorder.java is as what its name says; I consider this as my first